 NOTE: Do NOT apply the cleaner to the electric heating elements in your electric oven.

 DIY Carpet Cleaner and Stain Remover

-When I first saw this tip from Courtenay at The Creek Line House, I was skeptical.
+When I first saw this tip from Courtenay at The Creek Lineimidating, turn to this reliable DIY green cleaner for help.
+Thanks to blogger House, I was skeptical.
 Once I tried it, I was hooked.
 If you’ve got mystery stains on your carpet, this DIY green cleaning solution is the perfect remedy.